H. W. F. Saggs: Early life and education

 Saggs was born in East Anglia on 2 December 1920.
 He attended Clacton County High School, following which he went to King's College London where he studied theology, graduating in 1942.

 Saggs fought in the Second World War with the Fleet Air Arm.
 He suffered a broken back following an air accident in 1944.
 His brother, Arthur Roy Saggs, a sergeant in the RAF, died on 4 January 1945 in South Africa on a training flight, aged 20.

-In 1946, he married his wife Joan Butterworth.
-They had four daughters.
+In 1946, he married Joan Butterworth.
+They had four daughters: Susan, Rachel, Deborah and Caroline.

 He began his Assyriological studies at the School of Oriental and African Studies, London, under Sidney Smith after the war.
 In 1952, he joined Max Mallowan's excavation at Nimrud under the aegis of the British School of Archaeology in Iraq.

 Saggs was awarded his PhD degree in 1953 for his dissertation titled A study of city administration in Assyria and Babylonia in the period 705 to 539 B.C.
 He joined SOAS as a lecturer in Akkadian.